The Latest: US endorses Pfizer COVID shot for kids 12 and up

 HERE’S WHAT ELSE IS HAPPENING:

-Martin Kao, CEO of Martin Defense Group LLC, formerly known as Navatek LLC, is charged with bank fraud and money laundering.
+Martin Kao, ex-CEO of Martin Defense Group LLC, formerly known as Navatek LLC, is charged with bank fraud and money laundering.

 Authorities say he defrauded banks of more than $12.8 million through the Paycheck Protection Program.
 According to an indictment, Kao transferred more than $2 million into his own personal accounts.